There are three sizes - Small, Midsize and Large.

 The Passenger Space Ratio (PSR) will determine the space that you will have on the ship and how crowded it will be.

 To calculate the ratio you divide the gross tons by the number of passengers.
 Of course the higher rate the better but at a cost.
+Of course cost is a major consideration for many people who are researching which cruise holiday to book.

 Standard - The budget entry level cruise with a value for money policy.